googleapis/google-cloud-cpp/doc/adr/2021-03-01-deprecated-functions-do-not-have-examples.md

 **Decision**: when we deprecate a function we will remove the examples to that function.
 If the function is being replaced, we will reference the replacement in the "Examples" paragraph.
 If the function is being removed, we will simply remove the examples before the function itself.
+Unit tests and integration tests are preserved.
+While a function might be deprecated, it is expected to work.

 **Consequences**: customers will be directed to the improved replacement, customers will not be misguided by examples that point to a deprecated approach.